sw-code/sw-code.github.io/_posts/2024-06-14-authz-openfga-introduction.md

 # Introduction

+In our previous article, [we discussed our experience working with Ory Keto]({% post_url 2023-10-13-authz-keto-introduction %}).
+It is an authorization service that implements fine-grained access control based on Google's Zanzibar.

 While working with Ory Keto, we encountered several gaps in its feature set that could typically be addressed through active development and community support.
 However, these missing features, although critical for our project's success, were not the primary reason behind our decision to look for alternatives.
 Our main concern stemmed from the noticeable lack of activity in the [Ory Keto GitHub repository](https://github.com/ory/keto).